MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-overview.md

 #### amqp:connection:forced and amqp:link:detach-forced

 When the connection to Event Hubs is idle, the service disconnects the client after some time.
 This issue isn't a problem because the clients re-establish a connection when a service operation is requested.
-For more information, see the [AMQP troubleshooting documentation](/azure/service-bus-messaging/service-bus-amqp-troubleshoot).
+For more information, see [AMQP errors in Azure Service Bus](/azure/service-bus-messaging/service-bus-amqp-troubleshoot).

 ## Permission issues